Bealby/magnet-fishing/README.md

   correctly on one row.
   - One column for `Name`, `Email` and `Location`, respectively.
   - The second column for `Magnet` and `Catches` respectively.
-- For example `Accordion` cards displayed on Catch Log, ensure each can be deleted when the `Delete` icon is clicked.
+- For `Accordion` cards displayed on Catch Log, ensure each can be deleted when the `Delete` icon is clicked.
 - Ensure delete icon hovers dark red.
 - For each `Accordion` card, click on the `Edit` icon and ensure it directs you you to `edit_catch_log.html`.
-- Ensure Edit icon hovers grey.
+- Ensure `Edit` icon hovers grey.
 - Ensure `Edit` page has fields filled in from data shown in Catch Log page.
 - Ensure all fields have placeholder names.
 - Ensure all fields can be inputted and that the select features for `Magnet` and